Finding Work Life Balance

 - Longer rides with my husband along the Yarra River

-On my day off this week, we explored a new trail with long undergrowth, that had me worrying about snakes.
+On my day off this week, we explored a new trail with long undergrowth, great for snakes.
+Not for me.
 So what happened?
 I fell into it of course.
 Not a full fall but a fall none the less.
 I was sore for a day or two but I confess I do enjoy these tracks even though I won’t be hurrying back to this particular one.
 The bicycle rides I enjoyed during this time and the increased level of fitness I felt were factors in my decision to not return to full time work.
 I really think that work life balance is just about impossible working full time.
+One day a week off work is a major factor in helping with the work life balance.
+A day off also helps you to prepare for slow transition to retirement.